mleshen/migrationissue/src/pages/pieces/written/fiction/a-love-story.md

 “Really,” he says, and pulls the door open wide, as open as it can be.

+<br /><br />
-“A Love Story” from THE DARK DARK by Samantha Hunt.
+<small>“A Love Story” from THE DARK DARK by Samantha Hunt.
 Copyright © 2017 by Samantha Hunt.
-Reprinted by permission of Farrar, Straus and Giroux
+Reprinted by permission of Farrar, Straus and Giroux</small>